KITcii/smart-contract-dev-support/Idioms/README.md

 # References

-[1] F. Buschmann, Ed., Pattern-oriented software architecture: a system of pat-terns.
-Chichester ; New York: Wiley, 1996.
+[1] F. Buschmann, Ed., Pattern-oriented software architecture: a system of patterns.
+Chichester; New York: Wiley, 1996.